 Party tip: Use the test along with (not in place of) the other precautions mentioned in this article.

 4. Sanitizers and disinfectants

-COVID-19 doesn’t live well on surfaces.
+COVID-19 doesn't live well on surfaces.
 While infections are possible through contact with a contaminated surface, the risk is low.
-Cold and flu pathogens, on the other hand, can live on surfaces for a few hours or a few days and infections are common.
+On the other hand, cold and flu pathogens can live on surfaces for a few hours or a few days and infections are common.

 Merry Christmas and Happy Holidays!